jorgefz/Lince/docs/dev/DevDiary.md

 3. Serialising.
 I have though about defining further callbacks for scenes: `on_save` for writing the scene data to disk, and `on_load` for reading from disk.
 When re-loading a save, the `on_init` method is skipped in favour of `on_save` in order to restore its previous state.

-One final feature I have been worrying about is the issue of resolving directories.
+One final feature I have been worrying about is the issue of **resolving directories**.
 It would seem that using raw directories to load resources (e.g. `LoadTexture("path/to/texture.png")`) is a bad idea, as it is dependent on the location from which the executable is run.
 It has been suggested online that an asset manager should be able to solve this issue.
 Essentially, it has a predefined location for textures, shaders, etc (e.g. "assets/textures", "assets/shaders").
 One would only need to provide the filename (e.g. "player.png"), then the asset manager would look at the extension ("png"), realise it is a texture, and retrieve it from the predefined location for textures.
 For this, it's necessary for the asset manager to know how to get from the working directory to the asset directory, which is the part I'm not so sure about.
 Finding the answer would solve an issue with loading fonts in the engine (the only resource so far that the engine ships with).
 A solution could be to support only a reduced number of 'locations' from which to run the executable: